rainyrubyzhou/AccuVIR/readme.md

 ## Usage of the AccuVIR:
 An example can be found in Data availability.
 ### Step 1: Paths generation using two modules.
-This step has two substeps:

-- First, find a path with the longest length using DBS (-m 1).

-- Second, use the path in the first substep as the backbone sequence and generate a set of paths using two modules (-m 3).

-- Both substeps use the following command.

 >**Command Usage:**
 ```console
 python AccuVIR_main.py <args>